Milind-dev/project-root/README.md

 ## Deploy

-i try to deploy this on vercel some problem come so i am not deploy i put some images and video on assest folder in frontend folder.
+i try to deploy this on vercel some problem come so i am not deploy i put some images on assest folder in frontend folder. i have record record video i am not have any mail or link to share. if its possible i share it.
 ```https://github.com/Milind-dev/project-root```
 [project-root](https://github.com/Milind-dev/project-root)